Project Lead: Samantha Miller, Fraser Lee Hudgins

 During the academic year, all team members will participate in biweekly webinars with RE-volv staff and special guests from leading environmental organizations and solar companies.
 Topics range from renewable energy to environmental justice, and these webinars will serve as discussion rooms for fellow Solar Ambassadors to share ideas.
 All Solar Ambassadors will also receive close mentoring and guidance from RE-volv staff.

 Interested in applying?
-Before you do, reach out to Elyse Wood at firstname.lastname@example.org to set up an intro call.
+Before you do, reach out at firstname.lastname@example.org to set up an intro call.

 Meet the 2019-2020 Solar Ambassadors!